Tutorial: Build a React.js Chat App

 This will make sure Scaledrone's code is included in our app.
 We're almost ready to start using it, but we need to do one more thing first: create a Scaledrone channel.

-To successfully connect to Scaledrone you need to get your own channel ID from the Scaledrone's dashboard.
+To successfully connect to Scaledrone, you need to get your own channel ID from Scaledrone's dashboard.
 If you haven't already, head over to Scaledrone.com and register an account.
 Once you've done that, go to your dashboard and click the big green +Create Channel button to get started.
 You can choose Never require authentication for now.
 Note down the channel ID from the just created channel, you'll need it in a bit.

-this.drone = new window.Scaledrone("YOUR-CHANNEL-ID", {
+drone = new window.Scaledrone('YOUR-CHANNEL-ID', {

-data: this.state.member
+data: meRef.current,

 });

-this.drone.on('open', error => {
+drone.on('open', error => {

 if (error) {